SSWConsulting/SSW.Rules.Content/rules/microsoft-defender-365/rule.md

 ## Device Inventory

 The Device inventory shows a list of the devices in your network where alerts were generated.
-Devices are gradually added to the device inventory throughout the Microsoft Defender for the Endpoint onboarding process.
-Briefly, you'll see information such as device name, domain, risk level, exposure level, OS platform, onboarding status, sensor health state, and other details for easy identification of devices most at risk.
+Devices are added to the device inventory throughout the Microsoft Defender for the Endpoint onboarding process.
+You'll see information such as device name, domain, risk level, exposure level, OS platform, onboarding status, sensor health state, and other details for easy identification of devices most at risk.

+Microsoft Defender for Endpoint can be used to manage and investigate all devices on your network - whether on your domain or joined to Intune.

+To onboard devices with a GPO, [follow the instructions here.](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/configure-endpoints-gp?view=o365-worldwide)

+To onboard devices through Intune, [follow the instructions here.](https://learn.microsoft.com/en-us/mem/intune/protect/advanced-threat-protection-configure#enable-microsoft-defender-for-endpoint-in-intune)

-The exposure score is continuously calculated on each device in the organization and influenced by the following factors:
+Exposure score is continuously calculated on each device in the organization and influenced by the following factors:

 * Weaknesses, such as vulnerabilities discovered on the device
 * External and internal threats such as public exploit code and security alerts